lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

   thereby ensuring that the received SCHC Fragment is not a remnant of a prior fragmented SCHC Packet transmission.
   If the SCHC Fragment is determined to be such a remnant, the receiver MAY silently ignore it and discard it.
 - the receiver MUST start a process to assemble a new SCHC Packet with that Rule ID and DTag value pair.
-  That process MUST only examine received SCHC F/R messages with that Rule ID and DTag value pair and MUST only transmit SCHC F/R messages with that Rule ID and DTag value pair.
 - the receiver MUST start an Inactivity Timer.
 It MUST initialize an Attempts counter to 0.

 On receiving any SCHC F/R message, the receiver MUST reset the Inactivity Timer.